 Senior full stack developer and CTO at Ideamotive.

 What Is Ruby on Rails?

 Ruby on Rails is a web application development framework designed by David Heinemeier Hansson and released in 2004.
-Back then, Hansson was working on a project management platform called Basecamp and was looking for a convenient tool that would facilitate the development.
+Back then, Hansson was working on a project management platform called Basecamp and looking for a convenient tool to facilitate the development.
 Through the article published in IAAA Magazine, Hansson got acquainted with Ruby.
-The language appeared to be simple and easy to understand so that Hansson decided to choose Ruby for enterprise applications.
+The language appeared to be simple and easy to understand so Hansson decided to choose Ruby for enterprise applications.
 To build a Basecamp, Hansson had to design database integrations, the controller code, the template languages, and other units required to construct web applications by himself.
-The written code became a ground stone for the new framework - Ruby on Rails.
+The written code became a groundstone for the new framework - Ruby on Rails.

 Once beloved by start-up companies, Ruby on Rails is used nowadays by many enterprises regardless of their size.
-Big companies that use Ruby on Rails are Airbnb, Zendesk, Square, Twitch, and Shopify.
+Airbnb, Zendesk, Square, Twitch, and Shopify are big companies that use Ruby on Rails.

 What Is Enterprise Application Development?

 Enterprise Application Development is a complicated process of building applications for business prospects.
 Those applications are complex and highly customized for strict business requirements.
 The complexity of an app assumes a large number of users, the inclusion of several components, the ability to process big chunks of data and execute difficult commands in parallel.
 Enterprise applications usually are deployed on the cloud platform or on-premises infrastructure inside corporate networks.
 Designing and developing an enterprise app implies a satisfying myriad of separate requirements.

 There are not so many frameworks that can meet business application development requirements, but Ruby on Rails enterprise is one of them.